giorbernal/dsbase/README.md

 (*): Kaggle client must be installed to follow this method

 This notebook  [src/test/Analysis-House-Pricing.ipynb](https://github.com/giorbernal/dsbase/blob/master/src/test/Analysis-House-Pricing.ipynb) show how to follow this strategy.

+## Next Step
+To improve this case, next case will as follows:
+* Identify from first analysis the most valuable variables and remove the less meaningful
+* Identify folds with the most important variables to make an ensemble/stacking process

 # ModelDSBase
 As we were telling previously.
 This is the entry point of the library.
 The ModelDSBase package contains the main class of the library, wich is the ModelDSBaseWrapper class.
 Here we are going to see the different params involved in the constructor, and the different methods of the class.